Curation

 I co-curated Among All These Tundras, a trilingual touring exhibition, with Heather Igloliorte and Amy Prouty, one of the first international exhibitions exclusively featuring Inuit and Sámi artists together in North America.
 This groundbreaking show traveled through university galleries across Canada and to New Zealand, amplifying artistic voices from regions underrepresented in art historical discourse and scholarship.

 Centered on place-based poetics and land sovereignty, the exhibition provided a platform for artists to express profound connections to homeland and cultural knowledge.
 The university gallery successfully facilitated a diverse range of experimental installations, including a variety of semi-immersive viewing rooms and thoughtfully designed listening stations, all of which activated the gallery space and enhanced the overall experience for visitors.
+Beyond the gallery walls, we developed programming that extended these conversations—gallery tours that connected visitors directly to the artists' intentions, radio features that brought circumpolar perspectives to broader audiences, and artist talks that created intimate spaces for dialogue between communities and creators.

 ᑐᓴᕐᓂᑐᑦ TUSARNITUT!